prashantbaid/news-WebRTC/README.md

 News-WebRTC
 ============

-What is working-
+What is working
 ---------------
-Gesture control using WebcamSwiper library
+1. Gesture control using WebcamSwiper library

-Feeds from Google News are working
+2. Feeds from Google News are working

-Search is working
+3. Search is working

-To be done-
+To be done
 ----------
-Make image links work
+1. Make image links work

-Format the feeds
+2. Format the feeds

-Remove arrow buttons on page load
+3. Remove arrow buttons on page load